EriWinckler/BrazilBoutique/README.md

 Started to work on an API idea, instead of getting data from a JS file get it from an API, made a branch to try it out. <br />
 Made another branch for the development of the backend so it fixes the issue with Netlify failing to deploy.

+10/11/2020: Found that Google Analytics does not work correctly with the regular boilerplate for ReactGA, will fix in the future. <br/>
+Added item detail for every item, when clicked on the item it now opens a dynamic page with all the info from the item, will work on styling later.

 What needs to be done: <br />
     - Navigation bar for categories on left side of page. <br />
     - Create model for pages when costumer whats to check the details of the products.<br />